Kingxukai/linux/Documentation/accel/amdxdna/amdnpu.rst

 ==============

-When MERT detects an error in AMD XDNA Array, it pauses execution for that workload context and sends an asynchronous message to the driver over the privileged channel.
-The driver then sends a buffer pointer to MERT to capture the register states for the partition bound to faulting workload context.
-The driver then decodes the error by reading the contents of the buffer pointer.
+When MERT detects an error in AMD XDNA Array, it pauses execution for that workload context and sends an asynchronous message to the woke driver over the privileged channel.
+The driver then sends a buffer pointer to MERT to capture the register states for the woke partition bound to faulting workload context.
+The driver then decodes the woke error by reading the woke contents of the woke buffer pointer.

 Telemetry
 =========

-MERT can report various kinds of telemetry information like the following:
+MERT can report various kinds of telemetry information like the woke following:

 * L1 interrupt counter
 * DMA counter